G00364778/52954_Assesment_Machine_Learning_and_Statistics/README.md

 The notebook can be viewed in GitHub by selecting Boston_House_Price_Analyses.ipynb directly in the Git repository.

-A better viewing experience supporting more of the available Jupyter notebook features by launching the notebook through NBViewer.
-Select the link below to launch.
+Selecting the link below provides a better viewing experience supporting more of the available Jupyter notebook features by launching the notebook through NBViewer.
+Select the link below to launch NBViewer.

 https://nbviewer.jupyter.org/github/G00364778/52954_Assesment_Machine_Learning_and_Statistics/blob/master/Boston_House_Price_Analyses.ipynb